Most dangerous teams still in the NFL playoff hunt

 5. Cleveland

 An offensive coordinator without pronounced tendencies, an ascending quarterback and talented defense.
 Honestly, the Browns should have been in the playoffs this season.
 Had they switched coaches before the 2018 season, we could be writing about their impending matchup with long-lost coach Bill Belichick in the wildcard round.
-Damn you, Hue Jackson.
+Darn you, Hue Jackson.

 Not getting this newsletter in your inbox yet?
 Sign up for The MMQB’s Morning Huddle.